-The precoding matrix optimization, for fixed $\boldsymbol{\phi}$, in (\ref{eq:opt_problem-LP}) in fact reduces to the EEmax problem in conventional MIMO systems.
-It can be observed that the complexity of the direct optimization of $\mathbf{P}$ is proportional to $N_{t}$, which can cause a significant complexity burden for systems even with moderate $N_{t}$, and thus such a direct optimization method is not practically appealing.
+It can be observed that the complexity of the direct optimization of $\mathbf{P}$ is proportional to $N_{t}$, which can cause a significant complexity burden even for moderate values of $N_{t}$.
+Consequently, such a direct optimization method is not practically appealing.